ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 This component creates events when an expected value is not seen within a given timespan.
 For example because the service was deactivated or logging disabled unexpectedly.
 This is complementary to the function provided by
 NewMatchPathValueDetector.
-For each unique value extracted by paths, a tracking record is added to expected_values_dict.
+For each unique value extracted by target_path_list, a tracking record is added to expected_values_dict.
 It stores three numbers: the timestamp the extracted value was last seen, the maximum allowed gap between observations and the next alerting time when currently in error state.
 When in normal (alerting) state, the value is zero.